by Jeff Knox

 The image below showing the "Estimated Value" comes directly from the tools on our professional MLS.
 Any good agent should be providing clients with these Estimated Value reports so that the client has a good idea of the fair market value of a property.
 Again, no other site outside of the professional MLS operates using accurate data.
 To be "in the know" on price, you'll have to consult a professional Texas Real Estate Agent.

 The information contained in these MLS reports is the same data used by professional appraisers when determining the value of a property.
 Having these reports means you'll have access to the "real data" when it comes time to make an offer on a property.

 First and foremost, the listing agent on any property has a responsibility to the seller.
 The listing agent’s responsibility is what is known as the “fiduciary duty.”
 The National Association of REALTORS® defines strict adherence to this duty as “when representing a buyer, seller, landlord, tenant, or other client as an agent, REALTORS® pledge themselves to protect and promote the interests of their client.”
 While the National Association of REALTORS® requires that a listing agent treats a buyer honestly, the listing agent DOES NOT have a responsibility, or duty, to look out for your best interests - including financially.
-In fact, the listing agent has quite the opposite duty.
-The listing agent has the obligation to look out for the seller's financial interests above yours.
+The listing agent has quite the different task.
+The listing agent must look out for the seller's financial interests above yours.